1

-French of Moroccan origin (born in Jerusalem in 1953), Armand Amar spent his childhood in Morocco.
+French of Moroccan origin (born in Jerusalem), Armand Amar spent his childhood in Morocco.
 Imbued with the sounds of instruments considered exotic at the time, the pull of that “world apart” exercised by extra-European music soon fascinated him.
 Autodidact, he was constantly searching for physical experiences in the early years of his musical apprenticeship, whereas in the following years his search became a commitment; he learned to play tablas, discovered the zarb and congas, and studied under various masters of traditional and classical music.

 Nominations: